JerBouma/FinanceDatabase/README.md

 ### Silicon Valley's Market Cap
 If I want to understand which listed technology companies exist in Silicon Valley, I can collect all equities of the sector 'Technology' and then filter based on city to obtain all listed technology companies in 'Silicon Valley'.
 The city 'San Jose' is where Silicon Valley is located.
-I remove all tickers with a dot since they refer to different markets.
 ````
 import FinanceDatabase as fd

 all_technology_companies = fd.select_equities(sector='Technology')
 silicon_valley = fd.search_products(all_technology_companies, query='San Jose', search='city')

-for ticker in silicon_valley.copy():
-    if '.' in ticker:
-        del silicon_valley[ticker]
 ````
 Then I start collecting data with the [FundamentalAnalysis](https://github.com/JerBouma/FundamentalAnalysis) package.
 Here I collect the key metrics which include 57 different metrics (ranging from PE ratios to Market Cap).